rookie-ninja/rk-docs/content/en/docs/Bootstrapper/Getting started/grpc-golang/_index.md

 ## Support Swagger UI
 With above example, we already generated greeter.swagger.json file.

-What we need to do is add one line in boot.yaml to make process load the files into memory.
+What we need to do is add lines in boot.yaml to make process load the files into memory.

 ### 1.Add path to boot.yaml
 ```yaml